informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 #### facetColumn.hideNullChoice : <code>Boolean</code>
 Whether client should hide the null choice.

+Before going through the logic, it's good to know the following:
-`null` filter could mean any of the following:
+-`null` filter could mean any of the following:
   - Scalar value being `null`.
 In terms of ermrest, a simple col::null:: query
   - No value exists in the given path (checking presence of a value in the path).
 In terms of ermrest, we have to construct an outer join.
 For performance we're going to use right outer join.
     Because of ermrest limitation, we cannot have more than two right outer joins and therefore two such null checks cannot co-exist.
-Since we're not going to show two different options for these two meanings, we have to make sure to offer `null` option when only one of these two meanings would make sense.
+- Since we're not going to show two different options for these two meanings, we have to make sure to offer `null` option when only one of these two meanings would make sense.
-Based on this, we can categorize facets into these three groups:
-  1. (G1) Facets without any path.
+- There are some cases when the `null` is not even possible based on the model.
+So we shouldn't offer this option.
+- Due to ermrest and our parse limitations, facets with filter cannot support null.

+Therefore, the following is the logic for this function:
+  1. If the facet already has `null` filter, return `false`.
+  2. If facet has `"hide_null_choice": true`, return `true`.
+  3. If facet has filer, return `true` as our parse can't handle it.
+  4. If it's a local column,
+    4.1. if it's not-null, return `true`.
+    4.2. if it's nullable, return `false`.
+  5. If it's an all-outbound path where all the columns in the path are not-null, 5.1.
+If the end column is nullable, return `false` as null value only means scalar value being null.
+    5.2.
+If the end column is not-null, return `true` as null value is not possible.
-  2. (G2) Facets with path where the column is nullable: `null` could mean any of those.
+  6. For any other paths, if the end column is nullable, `null` filter could mean both scalar and path. so return `true`.
-  3. (G3) Facets with path where the column is not nullable.
-Here `null` can only mean path existence.
-  3. (G3.1) Facets with only one hop where the column used in foreignkey is the same column for faceting.
+  7. Facets with only one hop where the column used in foreignkey is the same column for faceting.
-     In this case, we can completely ignore the foreignkey path and just do a value check on main table.
+     In this case, we can completely ignore the foreignkey path and just do a value check on main table. so return `false`.
-Other types of facet that null won't be applicable to them and therefore we shouldn't even offer the option:
-  1. (G4) Scalar columns of main table that are not-null.
-  2. (G5) All outbound foreignkey facets that all the columns invloved are not-null
-  3. (G6) Facets with `filter` in their source definition.
-We cannot combine filter and null together.

-Based on this, the following will be the logic for this function:
-    - If facet has `null` filter: `false`
-    - If facet has `"hide_null_choice": true`: `true`
-    - If G6: true
-    - If G1: `true` if the column is not-null
-    - If G5: `true`
-    - If G2: `true`
-    - If G3.1: `false`
-    - If G3 and no other G3 has null: `false`
-    - otherwise: `false`
+  8. any other cases (facet with arbiarty path),
+   8.1. if other facets have `null` filter, return `true` as we cannot support multiple right outer joins.
+   8.2. otherwise, return `false`.

 NOTE this function used to check for select access as well as versioned catalog, but we decided to remove them since it's not the desired behavior: